RSS Panglima: Construction

 Panglimas hull consisted of teak and hardwood from the Malayan and Thai rainforests, coupled with a steel and light alloy.
 The light alloy superstructure enabled greater ship stability and reduced the overall displacement of the vessel.
 As aluminum surfaces required less repainting than steel, the cost of maintenance was also reduced.
 Such innovations were already widely practiced in other countries but Panglima was nevertheless regarded as a milestone of the Malayan shipbuilding industry.
 Lieutenant Commander Fleming called the ship "comparable to the most modern craft of her type in the Royal Navy".

+Panglima was described as a "sub-chaser" and was equipped with anti-submarine equipment, a 40mm Bofors main gun, radar and new navigational aids.